JoshuaDriesman/sample-technical-interview-problems/README.md

 ## Have a new or better solution?

 If you have an improvement on a current solution, or a completely new one, feel free to open a PR into this repo with the changes/new approach!

+Tweaks to existing solutions should be submitted as changes to that solution file.

+New solutions should be submitted as a new .py file under the problem's directory.